-NOBTS sponsors several research institutes, such as the Center for Discipleship and Ministry Leadership, the Baptist Center for Theology and Ministry, the H. Milton Haggard Center for New Testament Textual Studies, the Youth Ministry Institute, Children's Ministry Institute, and the Leavell Center for Evangelism and Church Health.
+NOBTS sponsors several research institutes, such as the Center for Discipleship and Ministry Leadership, the Baptist Center for Theology and Ministry, the H. Milton Haggard Center for New Testament Textual Studies, the Youth Ministry Institute, and the Leavell Center for Evangelism and Church Health.
 Employment opportunities are available for EdD students based on the needs of the research institutes.
 Interested persons may contact the directors of the various institutes.
+See the catalog for the full list of Institutes and Centers for Research and Ministry.